-TM Non-Combat Unit
+Non-Combat Unit

 Non-Combat Units (or NCUs) represent influential individuals working away from the battlefield to further the goals of their chosen House.
-These models are not deployed to the battlefield, but instead interact with the Tactics Board, which will be detailed later (see Tactics Board, pg.
+These models are not deployed to the battlefield, but instead interact with the Tactics Board (see Tactics Board, pg.
 19).